Symmetry-guided quantum state preparation: Branched-Subspaces Adiabatic Preparation (B-SAP): Branched - subspaces adiabatic preparation

+with classical methods.
+Notice that such a minimization process is purely classical, since no quantum circuit is involved at this stage.
+Moreover, the loss function, $\mathcal{L}$ in Eq.~\eqref{eq: classical loss}, has a known global minimum at the value $0$, which helps preventing any confusion between local and the global minima.

-In conclusion, the number of generators (hence, the number of real parameters) needed to prepare the generic state of $\mathcal{S}\left( \mathcal{B}_n\right)$ is $2d_n-1$.
-As a result, for all those systems with the degeneracy $d_n$ of the initial n-th energy level scaling polynomially with the system size (i.e., $L$ in our case, coinciding with the qubits number in the register), also the number of parameters showcase a polynomial growth.
-Notably, the parametrized quantum circuit we proposed is not an ansatz, as it is common in most applications involving VQA.
-On the contrary, its structure is precisely determined by the degenerate subspace $\mathcal{S}\left(\mathcal{B}_n \right)$ that is being explored.
-The following stage is the application of the conventional adiabatic algorithm.
-From this point onward, the procedure finally follows that of a standard VQA: a loss function is computed using the circuit output and classically minimized by tuning the circuit parameters $\underline{\alpha}$. \\ In summary, our proposed B-SAP algorithm to prepare the specific eigenstate of a target Hamiltonian $H_T$ consists of the following 6 steps: \begin{boxA} \begin{enumerate} \item Choose a simpler Hamiltonian $H_0$, whose eigenstates can be efficiently prepared on a quantum register, and whose symmetry group contains that of $H_T$. \item Select the $n$-th energy level of $H_0$, whose associated eigenspace has dimension $d_n$ and is spanned by a known subset of eigenstates, $\mathcal{B}_n$. \item Prepare a state $\ket{\Psi} \in \mathcal{B}_n$ on the quantum register. \item Construct the parametrized quantum gates $\{G_j\}_j$ defined in Eq.~\eqref{eq: parametrized gates}, and then apply them as in the r.h.s. of Eq.~\eqref{eq: essential gates}. \end{enumerate} \end{boxA} \begin{boxA} \begin{enumerate} \item [5.]
-Perform the adiabatic evolution from $H_0$ to $H_T$. \item [6.]
-Tune the circuit parameters using standard variational techniques to optimize the output state of the quantum circuit, namely $U_\tau(1)\prod_j G_j(\alpha_j)\ket{\Psi}$. \end{enumerate} \end{boxA} In the following, we will give an example of application of this method on the prototypical spin model described by the Heisenberg Hamiltonian, using multistate-contracted variational quantum eigensolver (see Ref.~\cite{parrish2019quantum}) to optimize the quantum circuit with classical resources.
+Here is a 6-steps summary of our proposed B-SAP algorithm: \begin{enumerate} \item Choose a simpler Hamiltonian $H_0$, whose eigenstates can be efficiently prepared on a quantum register, and whose symmetry group contains that of $H_T$. \item Select the $n$-th energy level of $H_0$, whose associated eigenspace has dimension $d_n$ and is spanned by a known subset of eigenstates, $\mathcal{B}_n$. \item Prepare a state $\ket{\Psi} \in \mathcal{B}_n$ on the quantum register. \item Construct the parametrized quantum gates $\{G_j\}_j$ defined in Eq.~\eqref{eq: parametrized gates}, and then apply them as in the r.h.s. of Eq.~\eqref{eq: essential gates}. \item Perform the adiabatic evolution from $H_0$ to $H_T$. \item Tune the circuit parameters with MC-VQE to optimize the output state of the quantum circuit, namely $U_\tau(1)\prod_j G_j(\alpha_j)\ket{\Psi}$. \end{enumerate} In the following, we apply the above protocol to a prototypical spin model governed by the Heisenberg Hamiltonian.